-We also constructed it to test it and see how the results of actual testing will compare with the simulations we’ve run.
+We constructed it to test it and see how the results of actual testing will compare with the simulations we’ve run.
 Here are all the pieces prior to construction.
 Cost to build was just under $100.

 Here are some pictures of scraping the pipe to improve bonding of the sealant and a few images of the assembly in process.

-Here is the final construction ready for testing (scheduled to be done in the next couple weeks):
+Here is the final construction ready for testing:

 A heat exchanger is a semi-closed thermodynamic system that transfers energy in the form of heat from a hot gas or liquid to a cold gas or liquid.
 To maximize efficiency, the two fluids flow in opposite directions (counter flow).